Contact stationary Legendrian surfaces in $S^5$: Proof of the theorems

 where $\delta$ is the adjoint operator of $d$ on $L$.

 By lemma \ref{mean curvatue form} we see that $L$ satisfies

 where $\Delta_h:=\delta d+d\delta$ is the Hodge-Laplace operator.
 That is the mean curvature form of $L$ is a harmonic one form.

-To proceed on, we need the following Weitzenb$\ddot{o}$ck formula \begin{lem} Let $M$ be an $n$ dimensional oriented Riemannian manifold.
+To proceed on, we need the following Weitzenb\"ock formula \begin{lem} Let $M$ be an $n$ dimensional oriented Riemannian manifold.
 If $\{V_i\}$ is a local orthonormal frame field and $\{\omega^i\}$ is its dual co-frame field, then